AlexMVisionTech/Recommendation-system-for-movies-/README.md

 - `links.csv`  – External references (IMDb, TMDb)

 ### Ratings Data:
-- Ratings range from 0.5 to 5.0 in 0.5 increments
+- Ratings range from 0.5 to 5.0 in 0.5 increments.
-- Explicit feedback format
+- Explicit feedback format.
 -
 ## Modelling and Evaluation
 The project implemented a content-based movie recommendation system using cosine similarity on TF-IDF vectors of movie genres and descriptions.The system works by understanding what kind of movies a person likes—such as genre or storyline—and then suggesting similar ones they haven’t seen yet.
 Evaluation was carried out using RMSE and MAE metrics.